This article applies to:

 Microsoft introduced numerous software design and architecture changes in later versions of the Windows OS environment beginning with Windows 8.
 Several of these changes impact the video display system and its ability to communicate with E-Prime.

-E-Prime 3.0 and E-Prime 2.0 SP2 are compatible with Windows 8, 8.1, and 10.
-However, specific DisplayDevice settings are required when designing and running experiments in these environments.
+E-Prime 3.0 is compatible with Windows 8, 8.1, 10 and 11.
+E-Prime 2.0 SP2 is compatible with Windows 8, 8.1, and 10.
+Specific DisplayDevice settings are required when designing and running experiments in these environments.

 The warning message shown below appears when attempting to run the experiment from E-Studio when the settings are not properly configured.
 This article describes the conditions that cause this warning message to appear and the experiment settings that must be used to eliminate this warning.